sgodfrey66/Polls_and_press/part_03/readme.md

 We will use your progress report as a leaping off point for a deep 1:1 with a member of the instructional staff.
 The best use of your time is to really flesh out this document so that your remaining time here can be most productive.

-After you submit this document no later than *end of day, October 8, 2018*.
+After you submit this document no later than *end of day, Jan 30, 2019*.

 ## Necessary Deliverables / Submission